 The maximum assistance available for rehabilitation or reconstruction is \$500,000 per damaged structure after applying any duplication of benefits reductions.
-In addition, the OOR mitigation set-aside will assist in covering home hardening costs to include the cost of WUI construction codes, the set-aside is available in amounts not to exceed 10 percent of each applicant's rehabilitation or reconstruction CDBG-DR award.
+In addition, the OOR mitigation

 Additionally, the OOR Program is eligible to owner-occupied properties that did not suffer damage in the DR-4558 or DR-4569 events but are in the MID and are low to moderate income.
-These households can utilize the rehabilitation activity to enable the single-family unit to meet the WUI code standards to make their homes more resistant to wildfire.
+These households can utilize the rehabilitation activity to enable the single family unit to meet the WUI code standards to make their homes more resistant to wildfire.
 OOR applicants applying for rehabilitation to bring their homes up to WUI code standards may receive up to \$50,000 in grant assistance.

-Program tieback to unmet need is not required by the FRN for utilization of the mitigation set-aside.
+Program tieback to unmet need is not required by the FRN for utilization of the mitigation setaside.
 However, the mitigation set-aside activities must benefit the most impacted and distressed areas (MID) from DR-4558 and DR-4569.
-Project proposing to utilize mitigation set-aside funds for OOR must be for households located in the MID areas.
+Projects proposing to utilize mitigation setaside funds for OOR must be for households located in the MID areas.